50Wliu/three.github.io/_posts/2016-10-10-Virtual-Linux-Windows.md

     $ sudo echo success

-Entering your username and password every time is inconvienent, so we will setup public key login.
+Entering your username and password every time is inconvenient, so we will setup public key login.

 ![PuTTY Key Generation](/images/Virtual-Linux-Windows/pgen.png)